Back to District of Columbia

 What This Bill Does

-• Requires DDOT to make a map showing where all paper alleys are in the District.
+• Requires DDOT to make a public map showing where known paper alleys are located and who owns them.

-• Asks DDOT to inspect each alley and estimate how much it would cost to fix them according to standards.
+• Asks DDOT to inspect each alley and estimate the cost to repair it up to official standards.

 Who It Names or Affects

-• The Department of Transportation (DDOT) will need to make plans and maps.
+• The District of Columbia Department of Transportation (DDOT)

 Terms To Know